dharam-gfx/PicRanker/README.md

 # PicRanker

 PicRanker is a user-friendly app designed for categorizing and managing images with ratings.
 Users can add images and categorize them as average, good, trash, or bad, using a simple drag and drop interface.
+Now featuring both light and dark modes to enhance your user experience!

 ## Demo Image